ubco-cmps/cosc123_course/class/week14/test.md

 # Test

-This week is Test 5 AND Bonus Test 5, and it will mostly be on the contents of Weeks 11-12, or Object Oriented Programming and Arrays.
+This week is Bonus Test 5, and it will mostly be on the contents of Weeks 9-12.

 Here is what it will cover:

+- Methods and functions
 - Object Oriented Programming
+- Constructors
-- Arrays
+- Classes

 You will have approximately 50 minutes to do the Test.